-As a fructose-free diet requires a person to avoid all fruits and numerous other foods, they may need support to eat a balanced, healthful diet and avoid nutritional deficiencies.
+As a fructose-free diet requires a person to avoid all fruits and numerous other foods, they may need support to eat a balanced, nutritious diet.

-People with fructose malabsorption often get better by eating less fructose but not completely removing fructose from the diet.
+People with fructose malabsorption often find their symptoms ease by eating less fructose but not completely removing fructose from their diet.

 However, people with hereditary fructose intolerance must eliminate fructose from their diet.
 To do this, they will need to avoid the following foods:

-- any foods and beverages containing high fructose corn syrup, which include many processed items, such as soda and prepackaged baked goods
+- any foods and beverages containing high fructose corn syrup, which includes many processed items such as soda and prepackaged baked goods

 - sorbitol, which is present in many candies and gums